Facebook Instagram Youtube Youtube Twitter Official Website of the Cathedral of Seville Only Official Site

 In addition to all these historical circumstances, UNESCO considered the integrity and good state of conservation of the historic buildings to be fundamental.

-Extract from the original text of the declaration of World Heritage of Humanity of the monumental complex formed by the Cathedral of Seville, the Real Alcázar and the Archive of the Indies (1987) drafted by UNESCO.
+Extract from the original text of the declaration of World Heritage of Humanity of the monumental complex formed by the Cathedral of Seville, the Real Alcázar, and the Archive of the Indies (1987) drafted by UNESCO.

 The Cathedral - and the Alcazar - of Seville bear exceptional testimony to the civilization of the Almohads and to that of Christian Andalusia dating from the Reconquest of 1248 to the 16th century.
 The Giralda, which influenced the construction of numerous towers in Spain and America, is a masterpiece of Almohad architecture.
 The immense Cathedral with its five naves is the largest Gothic building in Europe.
 The elliptical space of the Cabildo, created by Hernán Ruiz, is one of the most beautiful architectural works of the Renaissance.